vyjith/Nginx-loadbalancing-installing-amzone-linux/README.md

 --------------------------------------------------

-In this article, I will explain how to install and configure Ngix on ec2 amzon-linux
+In this article, I will explain how to install and configure Nginx on ec2 amzon-linux

 The process for installing & configuring Nginx on RHEL, Centos and Amazone linx is the same.